Bendlerblock: 20 July plot

-In the early 1940s, the OKH Army Office under the leadership of General Olbricht became the focus of military resistance to the Nazi regime.
+In the early 1940s, the OKH Army Office under the leadership of General Friedrich Olbricht became the focus of military resistance to the Nazi regime.
 In October 1943, Colonel Claus von Stauffenberg was transferred to the General Army Office as chief of staff.

 It was at the Bendlerblock that Stauffenberg and Major General Henning von Tresckow secretly modified the Wehrmacht "Operation Valkyrie" plan for the suppression of a possible revolt into a scheme for a coup attempt upon an assassination on Hitler.
 Stauffenberg's position gave him direct access to situation briefings in Hitler's Wolf's Lair headquarters in East Prussia.
 On 20 July 1944, he set the fuse of a bomb there and immediately returned to Berlin.

 The bomb went off, but Hitler survived.
 As the day progressed and the news spread, the conspirators were unable to take control of Germany.
-Following the arrest of the conspirators in the Bendlerblock by order of General Friedrich Fromm, the resistance fighters Colonel von Stauffenberg, General Olbricht, Albrecht Mertz von Quirnheim, and Stauffenberg's adjutant Werner von Haeften, were executed by firing squad that same night in the courtyard of the building.
+Following the arrest of the conspirators in the Bendlerblock by order of General Friedrich Fromm, the resistance fighters Colonel von Stauffenberg, General Friedrich Olbricht, Albrecht Mertz von Quirnheim, and Stauffenberg's adjutant Werner von Haeften, were executed by firing squad that same night in the courtyard of the building.
 A fifth plotter, Generaloberst Ludwig Beck, was allowed to shoot himself.
 Fromm's opportunism did not pay off: he was arrested for connivance the next day, condemned to death and executed on 12 March 1945.

 During the Battle of Berlin in the last days of World War II in late April and early May 1945, General Helmuth Weidling, commander of the Berlin Defence Area, used the Bendlerblock as his headquarters before surrendering to General Vasily Chuikov of the Soviet Red Army at 6:00 a.m. on 2 May.

 Post-war era

 The section of the Bendlerblock around the courtyard, where Stauffenberg and the other conspirators were executed, now houses the Memorial to the German Resistance.
 It is also used as one of the ceremonial sites where new members of the Wachbataillon of the Bundeswehr (German military's drill unit) take their oaths.

 Following German reunification, the Federal Minister of Defence's Berlin office was moved to the Bendlerblock.

+On 27 August 2025, the government of Chancellor Friedrich Merz held its first cabinet meeting at the Bendlerblock.